yegor256/blog/_posts/2018/apr/2018-04-10-learning-by-refactoring.md

 code simpler, more abstract, more readable, etc. Some of them are rather
 [questionable]({% pst 2014/sep/2014-09-16-getters-and-setters-are-evil %})
-from an object-oriented standpoint&mdash;like [Encapsulate Field](https://en.wikipedia.org/wiki/Field_encapsulation),
+from an object-oriented standpoint---like
+[Encapsulate Field](https://en.wikipedia.org/wiki/Field_encapsulation),
-for example&mdash;but most of them are valid.
+for example---but most of them are valid.

 Here is what I'm usually doing when I don't know the code, but need to modify it.
 The techniques are sorted by the order of complexity, starting with